Priority Life Care 1102 Chestnut Hills Parkway Suite 100, Fort Wayne, IN 46814

 November 19, 2021

 The Holidays are a time when we visit elderly friends and family that we may haven’t seen in a while.
-While it might not be a popular subject to discuss over Thanksgiving dinner, it is a good time to make sure your loved one is safe.
-This article will discuss our top 4 causes of concern to watch for when visiting your elderly loved one.
+While it might not be a popular subject to discuss over Thanksgiving or Christmas dinner, it is a good time to make sure your loved one is safe.
+This article will discuss our top 4 causes of concern to watch for when visiting your elderly loved one and how a senior community may help alleviate your worries.

 Weight Loss.
 Significant weight loss can signal health problems that include depression, dementia, and cancer.
 Some seniors may feel more fatigue and place less purpose on shopping and preparing nutritious foods, especially if they live alone.
 Other seniors may be experiencing side effects from new medicines or the mismanagement of medicines.